lucaong/jQCloud/README.md

 Installing jQCloud is extremely simple:

 1. Make sure to import jQuery in your project.
 2. Download the jQCloud files.
-Place [jqcloud-1.0.4.js](https://raw.github.com/lucaong/jQCloud/master/jqcloud/jqcloud-1.0.4.js) (or the minified version [jqcloud-1.0.4.min.js](https://raw.github.com/lucaong/jQCloud/master/jqcloud/jqcloud-1.0.4.min.js)) and [jqcloud.css](https://raw.github.com/lucaong/jQCloud/master/jqcloud/jqcloud.css) somewhere in your project and import both of them in your HTML code.
+Place [jqcloud.js](https://raw.github.com/mistic100/jQCloud/master/dist/jqcloud.min.js) and [jqcloud.css](https://raw.github.com/mistic100/jQCloud/master/dist/jqcloud.min.css) somewhere in your project and import both of them in your HTML code.

 You can easily substitute jqcloud.css with a custom CSS stylesheet following the guidelines explained later.

-### Rails gem

-Using Ruby on Rails?
-There's a gem for it!
-Check out archit's [jqcloud-rails](https://github.com/archit/jqcloud-rails).

 ## Usage